supporting, developing and representing community groups,

 Fife Business Diversity Awards 2021 now open for nominations

-Fife Business Diversity Awards are once again open for nominations from 01 June 2021, closing date for applications is 30 July 2021.
+Fife Business Diversity Awards are once again open for nominations from 01 June 2021, the closing date for applications has been extended to Friday 13 August 2021.

 Hosted by Opportunities Fife Partnership, FBDA 2021 will recognise the success of Individuals and businesses in Fife who excel in promoting the employment of people who face disadvantages in the labour market.
 The awards recognise and reward people who may experience disadvantage in finding and keeping a job due to personal issues, disability or health conditions, lack of work experience, skills or qualifications.
 These awards specifically acknowledge determination, resourcefulness and originality in creating equal opportunities for all in the work place.